 A trial must occur within 210 days, but oftentimes the case is settled sooner.
-You may receive workers’ compensation payments before the case closes depending on the employer and insurer, but having an attorney involved will ensure appropriate compensation.
+You may receive workers’ compensation payments before the case closes depending on the employer and insurer.
+Having an attorney involved will ensure appropriate compensation.

-Sometimes, the workers’ compensation insurer and the employee voluntarily agree to a lump sum settlement that requires the insurer to pay a predetermined sum of money to cover all or part of its obligation to the employee.
+Sometimes, the workers’ compensation insurer and the employee voluntarily agree to a lump sum settlement.
+This requires the insurer to pay a predetermined sum of money to cover all or part of its obligation to the employee.
 In most cases, the employer must also agree to the settlement.
-A lump sum settlement is typically a final resolution to a claim for cases in which the insurer has never made any payments or acknowledged responsibility for the claim.
-But, if the insurer has compensated the employee and accepted responsibility for the claim, the employee’s continued right to medical expenses and rehabilitation cannot be settled.
-Instead, even after the case has been settled, these expenses remain infinitely open, and the insurer continues to be held responsible for those costs.
+A lump sum settlement is typically a final resolution to a claim for cases where the insurer has not made any payments or accepted responsibility for the claim.
+If the insurer has compensated the employee and accepted responsibility for the claim, the employee’s continued right to medical expenses and rehabilitation cannot be settled.
+Instead, after the case has been settled, these expenses remain infinitely open.
+The insurer then continues to be held responsible for these costs.

-Deciding whether or not to agree to a lump sum settlement can be a difficult decision.
-It can be beneficial to both parties in that the employee can use a lump sum payment in numerous ways to better themselves and their families while the insurance company is most often able to close and not face any uncertainty regarding future expenses.
+Deciding whether or not to agree to a lump sum settlement can be a tough decision.
+It can be beneficial to both parties.
+On the one hand, the employee can use a lump sum payment to better themselves and their families.
+On the other side, the insurance company is usually able to close and not face any uncertainty regarding future expenses.
 However, this must be a voluntary agreement by both parties.
 Some factors to consider as the employee include your age, wages, training, work history, education, medical condition and ability to return to work.

-Again, a workers’ compensation lawyer can provide beneficial support in assessing a lump sum offer and evaluating all of the factors necessary to make a good decision.
-Often, insurers may offer lump-sum settlements as a way to pacify the employee, but these offers are often in the best interest of the insurer instead of the employee.
-An experienced attorney provides proper legal counsel and review to ensure a fair settlement for the employee.
+Again, a workers’ compensation lawyer can provide beneficial support in assessing a lump sum offer.
+He or she can evaluate all of the factors necessary to make a valuable decision.
+Often, insurers may offer lump-sum settlements as a way to pacify the employee.
+These offers are usually in the best interest of the insurer rather than the employee.
+An experienced attorney from Keches Law Group can provide proper legal counsel to ensure a fair settlement for the employee.